In this Article:

-Let’s take a look at the one I had my hands on, up close…
+Let’s look at the one I had my hands on up close.

-The charge handle is visible behind the branding…that piece is loose (and will fall out with the latch down and no gun in there, trust me…).
-It is the part that “grabs” the Glock’s slide — you can see it just behind the gun’s extractor.
-This is the handle you pull to load the chamber, as the part is attached by friction the gun’s slide and the handle retracts the slide.
+The charging handle is visible behind the branding.
+That piece is loose and will fall out with the latch down and no gun.
+It is the part that grabs the Glock’s slide — you can see it just behind the gun’s extractor.
+This is the handle you pull to load the chamber, as the part is attached by friction to the gun’s slide, and the handle retracts the slide.

 Here’s the business end.
 You can see the side rail hand guard in place, as well as the light below the muzzle.

 Another shot of the light.
-You’ll see, just under the side rail hand guard, a very out-of-focus tab.
-There is another on the other side…pull these down to release the pistol for removal.
+You’ll also see just under the side rail hand guard a very out-of-focus tab.
+There is another on the other side — pull these down to release the pistol for removal.

 And, what would any hinged stock be without its hinge and latch?
 Here you go.
 Just press in on the latch shown to open it.

-- Like shooting your Glock 20 10mm but want a bit more support?
-Try the RONI G2-10 Stab CAA Tactical Roni Stabilizer for the Glock 20 & 21.
+- Like shooting your Glock 20 10mm but want a bit more support.
+You may also try the RONI G2-10 Stab CAA Tactical Roni Stabilizer for the Glock 20 & 21.

-- Need to keep the varmint population down at your homestead?
-Try one of these with your pistol of choice (check the website for pistol models supported).
+- Need to keep the varmint population down at your homestead.
+You may try one of these with your pistol of choice (check the website for pistol models supported).
 This should help keep things stabile.

-- Just want to have fun on the range?
-These things tend to draw crowds!
+- Just want to have fun on the range as these things tend to draw crowds.